Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Aspirin (Acetylsalicylic Acid)

 - How quickly do symptoms of aspirin poisoning appear in my pet?

-Yes, especially with severe poisoning or delayed treatment, permanent kidney or liver damage can remain.
+Yes, especially in the case of severe poisoning or delayed treatment, permanent kidney or liver damage can remain.
 ChronicChronic refers to a condition or disease that is long-lasting or permanent.
 Chronic diseases often develop slowly and can lead to persistent or recurring health problems over time. gastrointestinalGastrointestinal refers to the gastrointestinal tract, a system that extends from the oral cavity to the anus and is responsible for the digestion of food and the absorption of nutrients. problems are also possible. - How can I prevent aspirin poisoning in my pets?

 Yes, any aspirin ingestionIngestion refers to the intake of substances through the mouth and their delivery to the digestive tract.
 In dogs and cats, the ingestion of toxic substances, foreign objects, or incompatible foods can lead to health problems. by pets should be considered a potential emergency requiring immediate veterinary assessment.
 The sooner treatment begins, the better the chances of success.